apache/pulsar/site2/website/blog/2019-12-04-Apache-Pulsar-2-4-2.md

 ```

 ## Add new APIs for schema
-In Pulsar 2.4.2, we add the following APIs for schema:
+In Pulsar 2.4.2, the following APIs are added for schema:
 - `getAllVersions`: return the list of schema versions for a given topic.
 - `testCompatibility`: be able to test the compatibility for a schema without registering it.
 - `getVersionBySchema`: provide a schema definition and provide the schema version for it.

 ## Expose `getLastMessageId()` method in consumerImpl
-In Pulsar 2.4.2, we expose `getLastMessageId()` method in consumerImpl.
+In Pulsar 2.4.2, the `getLastMessageId()` method is exposed in consumerImpl.
 It benefits users when they want to know the lag messages, or only consume messages before the current time.

 ## Add new `send()` interface in C++/Go
-In Pulsar 2.4.2, we add new `send()` interface in C++/Go, so the `MessageID` will be returned to users.
+In Pulsar 2.4.2, new `send()` interface is added in C++/Go, so the `MessageID` will be returned to users.
 The logic is consistent with that in Java.
 In Java client, the `MessageId send(byte[] message)` returns `MessageId` for users.

 ## Consumer background tasks are cancelled after subscription failures
-In Pulsar 2.4.2, we ensure that consumer background tasks are cancelled after subscription failures.
+In Pulsar 2.4.2, it is ensured that consumer background tasks are cancelled after subscription failures.
 Before 2.4.2, some background consumer tasks are started in the ConsumerImpl constructor though these tasks are not cancelled if the consumer creation fails, leaving active references to these objects.

 ## Delete topics attached with regex consumers
-In Pulsar 2.4.2, we can delete topics attached with a regex consumer.
+In Pulsar 2.4.2, topics attached with a regex consumer can be deleted.
 The followings are detailed methods.
 - Add a flag in CommandSubscribe so that a regex consumer will never trigger the creation of a topic.
 - Subscribe to a non-existing topic.
 When a specific error occurs, the consumer is interpreted as a permanent failure and thus stopping retrying.